DPRASAD-dp/CarbonFootPrintChatbot/README.md

 - `initialize_system()`: Sets up the vector database, WatsonX, and loads the report
 - `process_question(question)`: Processes a user's question and returns an answer

-To use in your application:
+If you want to use the faissibm.py code in your application:

 ```python
 from your_script_name import initialize_system, process_question